Myshx/Myshx.github.io/_pages/about.md

 #  sidebar: left

 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the top of the page
+social: true # includes social icons at the bottom of the page

 # announcements:
   # enabled: true # includes a list of news items